Arblaster & Clarke Wine Tours Booking Conditions

 If we have to make a significant change or cancel we will, if appropriate pay a reasonable amount of compensation taking into account the circumstances and when the significant change or cancellation is notified to you subject to the following exceptions.
 Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where (1) we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or (2) we have to cancel because the minimum number of bookings necessary for us to operate your holiday has not been reached (see above).

 In the unlikely event that we become unable to provide a significant proportion of the services you have booked after departure, we will make alternative arrangements in respect of those services for you at no extra charge, or if this is impossible or you do not accept these alternative arrangements for good reason, we will provide you with transport back to your place of departure (or the place where your arrangements with us commenced if these did not include transport) as soon as reasonably practical and a pro-rata refund of the cost of the remainder of the arrangements you booked with us.
 In addition, if appropriate, we will pay you compensation as specified above except where we were unable to provide the services as a result of force majeure (see below).
+The cancellation, curtailment or change of any specific winery or performance which you were due to attend during your tour will not constitute the non provision of a significant proportion of the contracted services.

 We regret we cannot accept any booking which is specified to be conditional on the fulfilment of a particular request/requirement/element such as a visit to a particular wine estate, the presence of a particular person or other specific arrangements being provided.
 This is the case even where we have mentioned in the trip publicity that a particular estate or other tour element is to be included.